RFRC Graduate Student Fellowship Awards

 - Milestones.
 Anticipated goals for this research for the coming year should be given.
 Provide an estimate of approximate number of months required for each goal.
 Estimate when the project will be completed.

 - Budget.
-Rasmuson Fellowships are annual awards (July 2018–June 2019) that provide a student stipend and tuition to recipients.
+Rasmuson Fellowships are annual awards (July 2019–June 2020) that provide a student stipend and tuition to recipients.
 The fellowship amount is based on the degree sought, the number of years completed, and whether the student has advanced to candidacy.
 Occasionally, a fellowship will be awarded for only one semester.
 Please provide the information on funding needs for the student as follows: State the proposed start and ending dates, the degree sought, the number of years completed, and whether the student has advanced to candidacy.
 Maximum award allowed is $35,000.
 (The RFRC board has the discretion to change the amount of awards depending on endowment earnings.)
 The fellowship award credits tuition and insurance first, and the remaining balance is awarded as a monthly fellowship payment.
 Income taxes are not deducted from the fellowships; students receiving the fellowship must plan accordingly.
 (We recommend saving 10–15% for taxes.)

 - Current and Pending Funding.
 Since research costs cannot be funded within this award, please state how research costs will be met.
 The proposal should indicate how funding for the research (other than the Rasmuson Fellowship) will be obtained for the student to complete the work described.
 If student funding has been requested and is pending for a research assistantship from another funding source (e.g., North Pacific Research Board, National Science Foundation, etc.), this should be stated in this section, including the organization to which the proposal has been made and the expected decision date.
 If no other potential source of assistantship funding is pending, please state “No other student funding has been applied for from other sources” in this section of the proposal.
 If the student has current funding, that also needs to be listed with the stipulation that “double funding” is not allowed.
 That is, the student cannot hold this award and another award for salary at the same time.